xubrianna/MICB475_25W2_Team_12/meeting_minutes/meeting_6_mar_2nd.md

 - For next steps, disease-associated signals may be more detectable in taxon-level differential abundance** and functional pathway analyses (Aims 2 and 3) rather than broad community diversity alone.

 #Questions
 - editing the manuscript - we had few changes, so we will submit?

+#Edits from the meeting
+- find a theme to express plot (theme_classic) (theme(___)) -> set a constant theme

+- colour brewer
+- 95% elipses
+- x axis titles (variance)
+- combine the plots

+- try violin plot

+- axis limits higher and lower than extreme limits (make 5 the 0, and have the 20 limit - on the beta plot too

+- geom point vs geom jitter

+- don’t need legend for alpha diversity
+- its okay if not significant - signal can be lost when looking at a top down view (diluted out)

+talking about presentation:
+- have the data for all of the aims by the second meeting before presentation - march 23rd -> start to put together as a story and assemble into a presentation
+- prepare slides for the 30th - go together with Hans (typos, story, etc)
+- presenting another teams